A Complete Active Space Self-Consistent Field approach for molecules in QED environments: Introduction

 \section{Introduction}

-Manipulation of molecular properties by quantum fields is becoming nowadays a very promising non-intrusive alternative to chemical controls~\cite{ebbesen2016hybrid, herrera2016cavity, galego2017many, martinez2018polariton, mandal2019investigating, wang2020coherent, delpo2020polariton, polak2020manipulating}.
+Manipulation of molecular properties by quantum fields is becoming nowadays a very promising non-intrusive alternative to chemical control~\cite{ebbesen2016hybrid, herrera2016cavity, galego2017many, martinez2018polariton, mandal2019investigating, wang2020coherent, delpo2020polariton, polak2020manipulating}.
 The observation of these effects was possible thanks to the significant technological advances made in the fabrication of efficient optical devices (optical~\cite{thompson1992observation, garcia2021manipulating}, plasmonic~\cite{baumberg2019extreme, baranov2020ultrastrong} and superconducting~\cite{teufel2011circuit, haroche2020cavity, wallraff2004strong} cavities, waveguides~\cite{sun2021polariton, downing2019topological, kondratyev2023probing}, etc.).
-The simplest of these devices is the Fabry–P\'{e}rot optical cavity, device composed of two mirrors whose separation, L, is related to the wavelength of the field inside the cavity.
-In these conditions, energy is exchanged between the system and the cavity field, inducing a phenomenon called quantum Rabi oscillations.
+The simplest of these devices is the Fabry–P\'{e}rot optical cavity (see Fig.~\ref{fig:figure1}), a device composed of two mirrors whose separation, L, is related to the fundamental wavelength of the field inside the cavity.
+In these conditions, energy is coherently exchanged between the molecule and the cavity field, inducing a phenomenon called Rabi oscillations.
 Due to the strong light-matter interaction, photons and molecular states lose their individuality and show mixed molecular and photonic character, generating hybrid states known as "polaritons"~\cite{miller2005trapped, flick2017atoms, feist2018polaritonic, hertzog2019strong}.
-The formation of polaritons is associated with a splitting of the energy levels, known as \textit{Rabi splitting} ($\Omega_R$), that increases with the strength of the light-matter coupling ($\lambda$) (see Fig.~\ref{fig:figure1}).
+The formation of polaritons is associated with a splitting of the energy levels, known as \textit{Rabi splitting} ($\Omega_R$), that increases with the strength of the light-matter coupling ($\lambda$).